 22. Constant questions

 A Choice for Me

-Not having a child is a choice I have happily made for myself, I don’t feel I need to put all my love into another human being.
-I love spending my money on me, cocktail dates with friends, shopping whenever I want, working and going home when I decide.
+It is a choice.
+I have happily made the choice for myself to not have children because I don’t feel like I need to put all my love into another human being.
+Spending money on myself is fun – cocktail dates with friends, shopping whenever I want, working and going home when I decide.
 I’m selfish and that’s ok.

 The fact is, I will be that Auntie most people have who shows up at Christmas and birthdays with amazing presents, who gets drunk in the corner, who teaches the kids swear words and tells them inappropriate stories.
 I’ll also be the auntie the kids run away to when they have an argument with their parents, my friends.
 And again, I’m ok with that!